drieslab/spatial-datasets/README.md

 # spatial datasets
-Repository of spatial datasets.
+Repository of spatial datasets analyzed by [Giotto](https://rubd.github.io/Giotto/).
 Each dataset has its own folder with subfolders for:
 - raw data
 - single-cell count matrix
 - single-cell locations